Ross-Hunter/jsonapi_expectations/README.md

 # Jsonapi Expectations

 Semantic expectation helpers for [JSON API](http://jsonapi.org/) testing using [Airborne](https://github.com/brooklynDev/airborne) and [RSpec](http://rspec.info/).
 It makes writing request specs fun, easy, and legible.
+It essentially just digs into the jsonapi response for you, so you don't need to think so much about `data`, `attributes`, `relationships`, or `includes`

 ## Usage